 And try some of Hallmark Artist Lynn G.’s tips (Download her extended tips here!):

 - Sketch out your lettering before you start on the envelope to fit your layout to your space.
 Try “thumbnails”—tiny drawings to play with shapes and sizes.

 - Optional: Lightly pencil in your design on the envelope before you bring out the markers.

 - Don’t forget the essentials: Name, address, city, state, zip.
 For both the address and return address.
 The post office will thank you.

-What about some articles to help you along?
+What about some articles with even more tips for card and letter writing to help you along?

 - Ideas from Hallmark about what to write in any greeting card